workflowhub-eu/about/UsabilityReview.md

 The WorkflowHub Usability study is finally here!
 We would appreciate if you would pass this onto any and all colleagues

-We are seeking your help with a study to investigate the usability of WorkflowHub, a registry for scientific computational workflows (https://workflowhub.eu/).
-This study is part of Alexandra’s 3rd-year project at the University of Manchester.
-The project’s aim is to improve the interface of WorkflowHub in accordance with the feedback and information provided by users.
+We are seeking your help with a study to investigate the usability of WorkflowHub, a registry for scientific computational workflows (https://workflowhub.eu/). we aim to improve the interface of WorkflowHub in accordance with the feedback and information provided by users.

 We are looking for people with some experience and general knowledge about workflows.
-It is NOT necessary that you are a WorkflowHub user  - we need a mix of folk.
+It is NOT necessary that you are a WorkflowHub user!

 Users will be asked to participate in the following activities:
 1. Zoom interview: consists of a series of tasks that will be done on the WorkflowHub website.